BeamMW/docs-gitbook/desktop/receiving-beam.md

 ### Max Privacy transaction

 {% hint style="info" %}
 Max Privacy transaction is a special type of Offline transaction that guarantees a maximum anonymity set.
-Max Privacy transactions can take up to 72 hours to complete&#x20;
+Max Privacy transactions can take up to 72 hours to complete
 {% endhint %}

 Create a Max Privacy address by toggling the max privacy slider in receive before copy/pasting your wallet address.
-Once the transaction has started you can view the unlock time, e.g., time remaining before your coins are available for spending.&#x20;
+Once the transaction has started you can view the unlock time, e.g., time remaining before your coins are available for spending.

 ![](<.gitbook/assets/2022-06-23\_15-33-33 copy.png>)